How to Be a Startup Advisor (Without Doing More Harm Than Good)

 Please, advisors, read that last sentence again.

 Even if you find a founder asking you for the right answer to their situation, do not offer one.
 Caveats are your friend here.
-A right answer will 99% of the time do more harm than good.
-I don’t trust myself to suss out the 1%, and you’ shouldn’t either.
+Certainty is seductive and usually wrong.
+Be careful with it.

 This is where sentences like ‘I’m happy to share how we thought about it and what we chose to do, but I don’t want to be prescriptive here because this is a different time and place,’ can be very helpful to both you and the company.
 Especially with first-time founders who are still suffering with the right answer trap.